 After having been closed for a decade, Boulder’s iconic Mapleton School required a new purpose.
 RTA sought to restore the vibrancy of the historic building, while preserving its rich history.
 The goal was to enliven the school for the community’s youngest learners for another 100 years of use.
-This required perseverance, cooperation, the convergence of many team players, and the overcoming of multiple issues.
+This required perseverance, cooperation, the convergence of many team players, and ability to overcome a multitude of issues.

 The significant challenges of renovating a 100-year-old building within a historic neighborhood and the change of the building’s function required an open and investigative approach.
 In order to best complete the project, RTA facilitated a Design Advisory Team, which included community members, teachers, the Landmarks Board, Parks and Recreation, the city of Boulder’s planning team, historic preservation, and traffic departments.